tsuru/tsuru/docs/overview.rst

 tsuru server is easily extensible, distributed and customizable.
 It has the concept of ``Provisioner``: a provisioner is a component that takes care of the orchestration (VM/container management) and provisioning.
-By default, it will deploy applications using the Juju_ provisioner, but you can easily implement your own provisioner and use whatever backend you wish.
+By default, it will deploy applications using the Docker_ provisioner, but you can easily implement your own provisioner and use whatever backend you wish.

 When you extend tsuru, you are able to pratically build a new PaaS in terms of